guanh01/wot/README.md

-### Source code for the paper accepeted in NIPS'19: In-Place Zero-Space Memory Protection for CNN.
+Source code for the paper accepeted in NIPS'19:
+*In-Place Zero-Space Memory Protection for CNN*

 ## Scripts
 * To reproduce results in Table 1 of the paper:

-` ./run_accuracy.sh `
+`./run_accuracy.sh `

 * To reproduce WOT results in Figures 3 and 4:

 ` ./run_wot.sh `

 * To reproduce fault injection experiments in Table 2:

 `./run_fault_injection.sh `